 The expansive, multi-level Outdoor World is one of the top attractions in Springfield.
-It's a vast sporting goods store that offers every outdoor and sporting product imaginable, including a showcase of high quality fishing boats.
-More than just a store, however, it features wildlife exhibits, a freshwater aquarium, and the fine dining of Hemingway's Blue Water Cafe.
+It’s a vast sporting goods store that offers every outdoor and sporting product imaginable, including a showcase of high quality fishing boats.
+It also features wildlife exhibits, a freshwater aquarium and the fine dining of Hemingway’s Blue Water Cafe.

 The Dickerson Park Zoo